 Why the recession is a good time to start a small business

 Not according to history.
 In fact, if you do a bit of research, it seems that a recession is actually a pretty good time to start a business.
-Here are a few reasons why.
+Here are seven reasons why.

 In boom times, everyone wants to start a business – and anyone with some money to spare wants to invest in one in the hope of getting rich quick.